tetigi/gnome-chompski/README.md

 - ~Ability to handle multiple connections from multiple users at the same time~
 - ~Ability to limit users based on a token provided at startup~
 - ~Add 'long request' checks or messages when something goes wrong.~
+- Provide the context that the user is replying to, to better contextualise the teach-reply
+- Add intro message with best-practices
+- Prepend teacher / reply with markers.
 - Add tests for token stuff
 - Ability to provide cloud-hosting for non-technical users